 Ok, I know this is similar to my last idea, but when you turn this thing around it creates a whole different type of table!
 You can store books and decorative items and really add a little flair to your bedside table.
 Who doesn’t love a multi purpose piece of furniture…..or wood crate.

-Stack the wooden shelves on top of each other to add dimension and storage to any corner
+Stack the wood crates on top of each other to create shelves

 The thing I love about these wooden crates is that they are so versatile.
 You can stack them or use them side by side.

 Use the wood crates around the living room to store pillows and blankets and create a “cozy” atmosphere

 This might seem silly to some people, but wow what a difference these crates made to the look and feel of the space around my television.

 Use the wood crates in a mud room to store shoes

 I feel like I’ve finally found the ultimate purpose for these wood crates, don’t you think?
 Not much repurposing but still such a useful way to use these crates.
 Not to mention the crates really hide the disaster shoe piles that wind up in my mud room.
 When you have kids, anything to hide piles and messes is a win, right!?

 I’ve had so much fun finding different ways to style and repurpose these crates!
 What’s your favorite idea on how to use them?
 After looking over my pictures I think my favorite place to leave them is next to the TV.
 We always need a place to store more blankets and pillow right?